cosmosclassroom/cosmosintheclassroom/src/hphys/ps5.3_univ_grav_key.md

 ---

 #### 4. A 70.0 kg human standing on Mars
 Calculating the force of attraction between the human and Mars' center of gravity requires G, (a) Mars' radius, and the masses of the two bodies.
-As the human is standing on the surface of Mars, the distance between their centers of mass is simply Mars' radius (ignoring the height of the human)
+As the human is standing on the surface of Mars, the distance between their centers of mass is simply Mars' radius (ignoring the height of the human).

 - a.
 Calculating $F_g$ between the two masses at the surface, the distance between the two masses is the radius of the planet.

  |3 sig figs|$F_g = G \frac{m \dot M}{r^2}$|